peregr956/lifepath-planner/docs/archive/pre_integration_prompts.md

 # Pre-Integration Execution Guide

+> **Historical Document**: This document records the seven pre-integration workstreams
+> that were completed before ChatGPT integration.
+All steps have been implemented.
+> See `docs/AI_integration_readiness.md` for the final integration status.

 This document turns the pre-integration priorities into discrete, agent-ready steps.
 Each step includes a ready-to-run prompt that can be handed to a new agent (or teammate) so they understand the objective, key files, and success